-Helena's work carries a touch of her long-standing interest in Japanese traditional arts and transcends these into a sensitive openness towards the subtle language of moods, colours and structures.
-She has been interested in Japanese as well as European philosophy and aesthetics and is intrigued by stimulating a dialogue between theoretical humanities (such as philosophy, psychology etc) and actual art.
-Therefore one of the projects of the artist is to participate at university conferences and workshops where she paints in situ finding a visual expression somehow parallel to what the speakers are presenting in their fields of study.
-Part of this desire to connect theory and practise is a series of Helena's works playing with the motive of text; her text-art works use text as a kind of an ornament.
-Here text loses its legibility, its intellectual stiffness and becomes a lively ornamental structure.
+Helena's work carries a touch of her long-standing interest in Japanese traditional arts, transcending these into a sensitive openness towards the subtle language of moods, colours and structures.
+She has been interested in Japanese as well as European philosophy and aesthetics, and is intrigued by stimulating a dialogue between theoretical humanities (such as philosophy, psychology etc) and fine art.
+One of her projects included participation at university conferences and workshops where she painted in situ, finding a visual expression for what the speakers presented.
+Part of this desire to connect theory and practice forms a series of Helena's works playing with the motive of text; her text-art works use text as a kind of an ornament.
+Here text loses its legibility, its intellectual stiffness, and becomes a lively ornamental structure.

 Helena also works with the medium of photography capturing mainly deprived urban environments.
-She is interested in the adverse side of urban life and the contrast between the great number of people living cities as opposed to the individual loneliness of the inhabitants.
-She enjoys finding humour in the stiff language of street signs and various inscriptions found in urban landscapes as they contrast to the dynamics of actual human lives in the environment.
+She is interested in the adverse side of urban life, and the contrast between the overcrowded cities and the loneliness of their inhabitants.
+She enjoys finding humour in the sterile language of street signs and various inscriptions found in urban landscapes, contrasting with the dynamics of human life.

-In another current project Helena takes interest in the local history of North Wales and brings vibrant colour and new freshness into half forgotten images of the former Victorian seaside resorts.
+In another recent project Helena took interest in the local history of North Wales, bringing vibrant colour and new freshness into half-forgotten images of the former Victorian seaside resorts.

-Apart from her private projects and fine art, Helena's work also includes commissions, especially artistic fliers, leaflets and posters as well as logos, website designs, book-covers and illustrations.
+Apart from her fine art and exhibition projects, Helena's work also includes commissions, such as bespoke flyers, leaflets and posters as well as logos, website designs, book-covers and illustrations.